Gaket/KotlinMvvmMovieDb/README.md

 https://www.themoviedb.org/

 For your convenience, the api keys are included, so the app can be played with right after cloning / forking the repo.

+# Android Academy workshop

+This branch contains code for Android Academy Fundamentals workshop about RxJava